History for Home Educators

 Our themes are very fluid and can change at short notice, or even during the session, depending on the direction our discussions and activities take.

 The cost is £12.50 per child per session.
-Sessions may be booked in blocks of three or six sessions.
-In both locations our sessions run from 11.00 to 12.30.
+Sessions may be booked in blocks of three or six.
+In Gloucester the sessions will run from 10.00 to 11.30, in Bristol from 11.00 to 12.30.
+Afternoon sessions may also be available.
+Please ask if this is of interest.

 To make a booking or for further information, please contact us